sarub0b0/trabox/README.md

-# TransactionalOutbox
+# TraBox

-Short description and motivation.
+Transactional-Outbox for Rails.

 ## Usage